Snap-Engineering-Academy-2022/authentication_lab/README.md

 ---

 You will know that you signed up successfully, because you are automatically logged in after submitting your signup form.
 How do you know if you are signed in or not?
 Protected routes!
-After a successful signup and login you will see the "Chat" button, and a note saying "Hello <useremail>!.
+After a successful signup and login you will see the "Chat" button, and a note saying "Hello useremail!.

 In the Firebase console, in Authentication, your users should appear like this:
 ![https://i.imgur.com/JcW9a4t.png](https://i.imgur.com/JcW9a4t.png)